Costs of buying a home

 These may include an application fee, as well as the costs of the lender's survey and searches.
 There may also be fees for mortgage loan costs and an indemnity bond to ensure that if the lender has to repossess the property it won't make a loss.

 There is no fixed rate of charges for legal fees.
-Under Section 4 of the Competition Act 2002, there is no fixed percentage or level of fees.
-Rather, solicitors can offer competitive rates for conveyancing work - the legal work associated with buying a home.
-Some may charge a flat fee and some may charge a percentage of the purchase price.
+Solicitors can offer competitive rates for conveyancing work - the legal work associated with buying a home.
+Some may charge a flat fee and some may charge a percentage of the purchase price of the home.
 You can shop around to find a solicitor who will charge the lowest possible fee.

 Buyer's survey fee

-The Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.
+If you want to arrange an independent survey, you can find a surveyor on the website of the Society of Chartered Surveyors Ireland (SCSI).
+The SCSI is the professional body for chartered surveyors.

 Mortgage protection insurance

-Local authorities run their own Local Authorities Mortgage Protection Plan and people borrowing under the Local Authorities House Purchase Loan scheme must take out insurance through this scheme.
+Local authorities run their own collective Mortgage Protection Insurance (MPI) scheme and people borrowing under the Local Authority Home Loan must take out insurance through this scheme.
+For more information on this see the FAQ’s on the Local Authority Home Loan website.